-date nomination (FIG. 1).
+early hit discovery and hit-to-lead phases, as well as with late lead optimization prior to preclinical candidate nomination (FIG. 1).
 Large pharmaceutical companies across the globe are extremely hesitant to fund early antibiotic R&D and, particularly, new classes of compounds, since the return on investment in this area is generally low or even negative.
-Further, the costs of developing entirely new scaffolds are much higher than for derivatives of established compound classes, while the attrition rate in antibacterial drug discovery has been particularly high in the recent decades, reflected by the fact that no new class of Gram-negative antibiotics has been launched for more than 50 years.
+Further, the costs of developing entirely new scaffolds are much higher than for derivatives of established compound classes, while the attrition rate in antibacterial drug discovery has been particularly high in the recent decades, reflected by the fact that no new class of Gram-negative antibiotics has been launched for more than 50 years 43,44.
 In the commercial sector, innovation has, thus, been left to SMEs, which must deal with high attrition associated with the early phases of discovery and optimization39,43,45-48, and the huge capital risks49,50.

-New economic models for development specifically designed for this area are sorely needed to ensure future early hit discovery and hit-to-lead phases, as well as with late lead optimization prior to preclinical candidesigned for this area are sorely needed to ensure future advancements51-54.
-A recent initiative that supports SMEs in the late-stage development of new antibiotics is the AMR Action Fund, which was launched by more than 20 leading biopharmaceutical companies to push mainly phase II and III trials of advanced candidates.
+New economic models for development specifically designed for this area are sorely needed to ensure future advancements ^{51-54}.
+A recent initiative that supports SMEs in the late-stage development of new antibiotics is the AMR Action Fund, which was launched by more than 20 leading biopharmaceutical companies to push mainly phase II and III trials of advanced candidates 55.
 Unfortunately, the fund does not cater for the early stages of research.
 In addition, several countries are implementing new pull incentive programmes with different priorities.
-While the Swedish model aims at securing sustained access to relevant antibiotics that have already been approved, plans in the UK as well as in the USA (e.g. PASTEUR and DISARM acts) strive to stimulate the development of new antibacterial products by using subscription models or delinkage models.
+While the Swedish model aims at securing sustained access to relevant antibiotics that have already been approved 56, plans in the UK ^{57,58} as well as in the USA (e.g. PASTEUR 59 and DISARM 60 acts) strive to stimulate the development of new antibacterial products by using subscription models or delinkage models51.
 Such initiatives are promising, as they introduce much-needed market entry rewards, but they might fall short on a global scale if they do not include the 'critical mass' of the world's largest economies.

 Innovation in the early stages of antibiotic drug discovery can also be driven by the academic sector.
 However, from the academic perspective, partnering with external funders such as the pharmaceutical industry is, in many cases, only realistic after the nomination of extensively validated preclinical candidates, and often even requires phase I clinical data.
 Typically, this cannot be achieved by research-driven funding and infrastructure alone.
-Several global health organizations and public-private partnerships (PPPs), including the Global Antibiotic Research and Development Partnership (GARDP), Combating Antibiotic-Resistant Bacteria Biopharmaceutical Accelerator (CARB-X), Innovative Medicines Initiative (IMI) and others, started to support, at least partially, the mid-to-late lead optimization through to clinical proof of concept61-63, possibly accompanied by stakeholders associated with the Biotech companies in Europe combating AntiMicrobial resistance (BEAM) Alliance or the Replenishing and Enabling the Pipeline for Anti-Infective Resistance (REPAIR) Impact Fund.
+Several global health organizations and public-private partnerships (PPPs), including the Global Antibiotic Research and Development Partnership (GARDP), Combating Antibiotic-Resistant Bacteria Biopharmaceutical Accelerator (CARB-X), Innovative Medicines Initiative (IMI) and others, started to support, at least partially, the mid-to-late lead optimization through to clinical proof of concept61-63, possibly accompanied by stakeholders associated with the Biotech companies in Europe combating AntiMicrobial resistance (BEAM) Alliance or the Replenishing and Enabling the Pipeline for Anti-Infective Resistance (REPAIR) Impact Fund^{64,65}.
 However, even the growing diversity of such push incentives are, in many cases, insufficient and primarily focused on companies.
-In addition to these approaches, a strategy is required that helps academic researchers to advance their project portfolio to a level that facilitates early interaction and possibly partnering with pharmaceutical companies in the interest of a successful, cross-sectoral development pipeline.
-Hence, creating new incentive models in the field is an essential process that can only be moved forward if the public, academic and industrial sectors join forces39,67-69.
+In addition to these approaches, a strategy is required that helps academic researchers to advance their project portfolio to a level that facilitates early interaction and possibly partnering with pharmaceutical companies in the interest of a successful, cross-sectoral development pipeline66.
+Hence, creating new incentive models in the field is an essential process that can only be moved forward if the public, academic and industrial sectors join forces^{39,67-69}.